Babesia: Temperature

 Cold weather completely interrupts transmission.
 The emergence of tick-borne diseases has been found to coincide with climate change.
 The correlation between climate change and the incidence of tick-borne diseases is not known to be strong enough to count as a major factor.

 Humidity

 High humidity and rainfall accommodate ticks carrying Babesia.
 This may explain why B. bigemina infection in cattle in the hilly region of Meghalaya has increased.
-The life span and number of generations of Babesia microplus correlate with increasing the longevity of larvae and the number of annual generations.
-Warm, dry weather interferes with the Babesia life cycle within the tick.
-Warm, wet weather increases the intensity of infestation—the population is able to thrive due to the relatively fluid environment making water and nutrients more accessible.
+The lifespan and number of generations of B. microplus correlate with increasing the longevity of larvae and the number of annual generations.
+Warm, dry weather interferes with the Babesia lifecycle within the tick.
+Warm, wet weather increases the intensity of infestation—the population is able to thrive due to the relatively fluid environment, making water and nutrients more accessible.